 Generally, all state Restroom Access Laws expressly include Crohn's disease, ulcerative colitis, irritable bowel syndrome, or inflammatory bowel disease as eligible medical conditions.
 Some laws such those in Michigan and the District of Columbia, also include pregnancy in the definition.

-The text of the laws in a number of locations, such as Connecticut, the District of Columbia, Louisiana, Massachusetts, Ohio, Washington and Wisconsin expressly include use of an ostomy devise (a medical device that collects waste from the colon or bladder that have been surgically altered) as an eligible medical condition.
+The text of the laws in a number of locations, such as Connecticut, the District of Columbia, Louisiana, Massachusetts, New Hampshire, Ohio, Washington and Wisconsin expressly include use of an ostomy devise (a medical device that collects waste from the colon or bladder that have been surgically altered) as an eligible medical condition.
 The Restroom Access Laws of most other states, including California, which passed a Restroom Access Law this session, Colorado, Delaware, Michigan, Minnesota, New York, Oregon, Tennessee, and Texas, do not expressly include use of an ostomy device but refer more generally to “any other medical condition that requires immediate access to a toilet facility.”
 Retail business owners may want to err on the side of caution and provide employee restroom access to those who use an ostomy device.

 Statutes differ as to the number of employees that must be working when a customer requests restroom access.
 Almost all states, including California, Colorado, Connecticut, Illinois, Kentucky, Massachusetts, Oregon, Texas, Washington, and Wisconsin, provide that three employees must be working at the time of the customer’s request to trigger compliance obligations.
 Other states, most notably Michigan and New York, require only two employees to be working when there is a customer requesting restroom access.
-The text of the Restroom Access Laws of a few states, including Louisiana, and Ohio, do not mention requirements for employee presence at all.
+The text of the Restroom Access Laws of a few states, including Louisiana, New Hampshire and Ohio, do not mention requirements for employee presence at all.

 Proof of Medical Necessity